 Superboy-Prime possessed just about the same powers as his counterpart Superman although they appear to be more powerful due to his insanity.
-Superboy-Prime's power levels are reminiscent of the powerful Silver Age Superman, accomplishing such feats as overpowering two Supermen, punching planets with ease and defeating or killing many other DC heroes.
-Superboy-Prime also wears a yellow sun powered suit of armor to further enhance his power.
+In truth, Superboy-Prime was amped by Alexander Luthor's Anti-Matter powers.
+This explains the inconsistencies with the character.
+Superboy-Prime's power levels are reminiscent of the powerful Silver Age Superboy, accomplishing such feats as overpowering two Supermen, punching planets with ease and defeating or killing many other DC heroes.
+Superboy-Prime also wears a yellow sun powered suit of armor to further enhances his power.
 His body is currently not energized with energy from a Guardian of The Universe, as he had used up his energy during his fight with Monarch.

 He can fly at light-speed.

 Prime can hear anything, anywhere like the Silver Age Superman.

 Superboy-Prime can heal wounds rapidly.